Hwangyong-hamnida! HuanYing! Youkoso! Bienvenidos! Bienvenue!

 You should schedule your air flight and notify the college International Student Advisor, as well as the international advisor of your scheduled arrival date and time.

-There is no socialized medicine, as in many countries, and medical care is expensive in the United States.
-Therefore, all international students are required to show proof of medical coverage accepted in the United States of America.
-If you have no medical coverage, you will be required to purchase health insurance from the College’s health insurance plan.
-The cost of health coverage is approximately $3000 per year.
+All international students are required to show proof of medical coverage accepted in the United States of America.
+If you have no medical coverage, you will be required to purchase health insurance and provide proof to the College.

 Our modern residence halls feature private bathrooms, internet access, cable TV, as well as in-room air-conditioning and heating.
-In order to live on campus, you must complete a housing application, a medical clearance form indicating that you have received the meningitis vaccination as well as documentation of all the required immunizations.
+In order to live on campus, you must complete a housing application, a medical clearance form indicating that you have received the Meningococcal Meningitis vaccination as well as documentation of all the required immunizations.
 Please complete the forms and send them to the college once you have been accepted.
+See also Immunizations above.

 All students living in the residence halls are required to have a meal plan, which consists of three meals from Monday to Friday, and two meals each day on weekends.

-All international students are assigned to our International Student Advisor, Ms. Cindy Catalano, email@example.com.
+All international students are assigned to our International Student Advisor who can be contacted at email@example.com.
 You are required to meet with her to discuss your academic progress, and consult with her regarding any personal or immigration concerns you may have, while attending the College.

 International students are eligible to receive scholarships once accepted to the College.
 Opportunities to work are limited, however, you are only authorized to work on-campus, part-time (maximum 20 hours per week) during the school semester.
 You can only work-off-campus when authorized by Federal law under three cases; Pre-completion before Graduation after the first year, After Graduation in an Optional Practical Training program or if there is Financial Hardship, which requires proof of your loss of financial support.